RoyCurtis/RAG/ABOUT.md

 Built using [TypeScript][3], [Stylus][4], [JetBrains WebStorm][5], and [Node][6].

-Uses the [IcoMoon-Free icon pack by Keyamoon][7].
-Uses the [5by7 font by Peter Wiegel][8].
+Uses the [IcoMoon-Free icon pack by Keyamoon][7], the [5by7 font by Peter Wiegel][8], and the [Draggable library by Shopify][9].

-Uses the [Draggable library by Shopify][9].
+The VOX editor uses the [ElectronJS framework][18], the [LAME MP3 encoder][19] via the [lamejs library by Alex Zhukov][20], and the [audiobuffer-to-wav encoder by Matt DesLauriers and Matt Diamond][21].

-With thanks to: [Paul Casillas][10] for his recordings of station announcements on YouTube, [WhatDoTheyKnow][11] for hosting freedom of information request responses that contain announcement data, "Mark" for making said FOI requests, and various StackOverflow contributors (where attributed) for code snippets and advice.
+With thanks to: [Paul Casillas][10] for his recordings of station announcements on YouTube, [WhatDoTheyKnow][11] for hosting freedom of information request responses that contain announcement data, "Mark" for making said FOI requests, [John Ball][17] for his Welsh place name pronunciations, and various StackOverflow contributors (where attributed) for code snippets and advice.

-Thank you also to [Stitch][12], [Spin][13], Tropic, Poster, Devon, [Robro][14], Grant, Bjarke, Nik, Dylan, rjlan, Fyrrian, CGDoctor8, Mikko, Griffin, Leroy, Maitre, Shilo, Pat, [Kristi Kates and her entire community][15] for the love, testing, and encouragement.
+Thank you also to [Stitch][12], [Spin][13], Tropic, Poster, Devon, [Robro][14], Grant, Bjarke, Nik, Dylan, rjlan, Fyrrian, CGDoctor8, Mikko, Griffin, Leroy, Maitre, Shilo, Pat, Toby and Kerys, [Kristi Kates and her entire community][15] for the love, testing, and encouragement.

 No user-inputted or generated data is ever sent to a remote server, at any time.